SEND Documentary Family Photography

 For more information and support on autism:

-Rose Dedman offers autism friendly documentary family photography sessions for families with SEND, across Bath, Bristol and the South West.
+Rose Dedman offers autism, ADHD and SEND friendly documentary family photography sessions for families across Bath, Bristol and the South West, providing accommodating, understanding and judgement-free photography.

 Photography Sessions for Families with SEND